SonarSource/sonar-scanner-python/README.md

 # pysonar-scanner
+**DEPRECATION NOTICE:**

+This application is no longer actively maintained and has been deprecated in favor of `pysonar`. `pysonar` offers a more Pythonic experience and support for newer versions of SonarQube.

+**Please migrate to `pysonar` for all future development.**

+You can install it via pip:
+`pip install pysonar`

+# Former README

 A wrapper around SonarScanner CLI, available on PyPI.

 # Disclaimer

 This project is currently in beta and APIs are subject to change.
 These changes include configuration parameter names.

 # Requirements